-Buying a new home is a big step.
-Take the time to gather information, consider the long term financial commitment, and think hard about what you can afford.
+Buying a new home is a big, exciting life event.
+But please take the time to gather information, consider the financial commitment and think hard about what you can afford.

 Finding the ideal property

-Although it sounds obvious, write down the most important aspects of the property to you.
-Start with the number of bedrooms and bathrooms, then think about the living room, kitchen, garden, conservatory, etc. Set down your budget and decide how much work you would be prepared to undertake.
-Try to tell us exactly the type of property you are looking for and what elements you would be most prepared to compromise on, and of course let us know that you have a mortgage prepared in principle.
+Although it may sound obvious, try writing a list of the most important aspects of your new home.
+Start with the number of bedrooms and bathrooms, then think about the living space, kitchen, garden, conservatory, parking etc. Set down your budget and decide how much work you would be prepared to undertake.
+Try to tell us exactly the type of property you are looking for and which important elements you would be prepared to compromise on, and of course let us know that you have a mortgage agreed in principle.

 Negotiating and making an offer

-Once you have agreed terms it is time to instruct a solicitor or conveyancer to carry out the process of transferring the legal ownership of the property from one person to another..
-Our suggestion is that you speak to a couple of providers, take recommendations from friends and family or if you wish Able Estates can arrange for a quote from our list of recommended solicitors.
+Once you have agreed terms it is time to instruct a Solicitor or Conveyancer.
+They will carry out the process of transferring the legal ownership from one person to another.
+Our suggestion is that you speak to a couple of providers, take recommendations from friends and family.
+If you wish, we can arrange a quote from our list of recommended solicitors.

-Use a good removal firm.
+Use a reputable removal company.
 Seek recommendations from friends and colleagues.
-Generally most people prefer to move on a Friday so as to give them the weekend to settle into their new home.
-Completion normally takes place around lunchtime, as soon as Able Estates receives a call from the sellers solicitors advising all monies have been received we are then able to hand over your keys to your new home.
-Don’t forget to check out the best value utility contracts for your new property well in advance and ensure you read the meters both at your old and new address.
+It is common for people to prefer to move on a Friday so that they have the weekend to get settled into their new home.
+Completion of the sale normally takes place around lunchtime.
+As soon as we receive a call from the seller’s solicitors to confirm the sale has completed, we will call you and invite you to come pick up the keys to your new home.
+Don’t forget to check out the best value utility contracts for your new property well in advance, and ensure you read the meters both at your old and new address.